Sony Lens Selection for Wedding Photograohy

 In an admittedly unusual move, when I switched to Sony one common lens I did not go with is a 24-70 f2.8.
 I've owned a 24-70 (first with Canon, later with Nikon) since I began photographing weddings back in 2005, and I thought long and hard about it when it came time to buy Sony gear.
 In the end, I opted against it, because I planned to shoot with two bodies with primes for the entire wedding day (as opposed to how I worked previously, putting one body away after the special dances and shooting the rest of the reception with just a 24-70).

 In addition to liking the look of images created with fast primes, the other part of my rationale for this was that I figured it would be easier on my wrists to alternate between two cameras equipped with much lighter primes as opposed to having to lift and support a much heavier mid-range zoom.
 And this has worked out wonderfully...
-I've found I very much prefer two lighter cameras rather than one heavy one.
+I've found I very much prefer shooting with two lighter cameras rather than one heavy one.
 It's safe to assume that I probably will pick up a 24-70 at some point, but in my two years of shooting with Sony, I haven't really missed it.

 Anyway, onto my current lens selections.
 Generally speaking, my default lens choices for weddings are the 24mm f1.4 on one A9 body, and the 55mm f1.8 on the other.

 I started out with the Sony 28mm f2 as my wide prime, though it hasn't seen much use since I added the 24mm f1.4 to my kit.
-Still, I found it to be a wonderful lens to use for almost all phases of the wedding day, and I still keep it in my bag just as a backup or for those rare instances when I need a wide prime on another body.
-Very small, light, and with a reasonably fast aperture, it's a good focal length that falls between 24mm that sometimes feels too wide, and 35mm that quite often isn't wide enough, especially during receptions.
+Still, I found it to be a wonderful lens to use for almost all phases of the wedding day, and I still keep it in my bag just as a backup or for those rare instances when I need a wide prime on a third body.
+Very small, light, and with a reasonably fast aperture, it's a good focal length that falls between 24mm that sometimes feels too wide, and 35mm that quite often isn't wide enough, especially during packed receptions.
 Just be careful, as the lens hood on this one has a tendency to pop off if it happens to bump against something while the camera is slung over your shoulder and down by your side.
 It's a good alternative if you need a wide angle prime lens but are not quite ready to fork over the fairly hefty price of the 24mm f1.4.

 Of course, I do vary from these lens selections when appropriate.
 For instance, during a large church wedding ceremony I'll usually replace the 55mm with the 70-200 f2.8 (which is razor-sharp even wide open), while for ceremonies in courtyards, hotels, and other medium size spaces I may choose the 85mm f1.8 (which I selected over the f1.4 GM version primarily due to focus speed) depending on the size of the space and the lighting conditions.
 This lens is also handy even for large churches, if you need a fast lens during the processional if the lighting is too dim.
-I also sometimes use the 85mm during portions of the reception when I want a little more reach than the 55mm offers, such as capturing candids of guests mingling, or the couple's first dance if I have adequate space to work with.
+I also sometimes use the 85mm during portions of the reception coverage when I want a little more reach than the 55mm offers, such as capturing candids of guests mingling, or the couple's first dance if I have adequate space to work with, as well as bridal portraits.
 And during the later portions of receptions, it's occasionally necessary to swap out the 24mm for the wider view of the 16-35mm f2.8 when the dance floor gets really packed or otherwise when shooting in tight spaces.
 I also often photograph my group formals with the 16-35mm.

 A Note about Autofocus